 Looking for a Knoxville Employment Lawyer?
-The employment attorneys at The Employment & Consumer Law Group fight for employee rights.
+The employment attorneys at The Employment Law Group fight for employee rights.
 You have a right to a fair wage, a safe and comfortable work environment, and you deserve an equal opportunity to succeed.
 Despite your best efforts, some employers will discriminate, retaliate, harass or refuse to pay their employees the wages they deserve or are legally owed.

 Our Knoxville employment attorneys have years of experience fighting and winning unfair employment and labor business practice cases and can help you settle a dispute with your employer.
 Our employment attorneys understand the complex federal and state employment laws that protect employees against employment discrimination, harassment, wage theft, pay discrimination, employment misclassification and disability discrimination.

 Wage theft is the denial of wages or employee benefits that are rightfully owed to an employee.
 It is also illegal to retaliate against employees for asserting or asking about their right to be paid both minimum wage and overtime.

 It is illegal under both state and Federal law to discriminate against employees based on gender, race, color, national origin, or religion.
 It is also illegal to discriminate on the basis of age for individuals over 40 years old.
 Gender discrimination includes discrimination based on pregnancy.

 Many people are denied overtime pay they are owed because they are told they are “salaried” or an “independent contractor” and therefore do not qualify for overtime.

 The Family and Medical Leave Act is a federal law requiring covered employers to provide employees job-protected and unpaid leave for qualified medical and family reasons.